cekit/cekit/docs/configuration.rst

 ``redhat``
 ^^^^^^^^^^
-This option changes Cekit default options to comply with Red Hat internal infrastructure and policies.
+This option changes CEKit default options to comply with Red Hat internal infrastructure and policies.

 **Example**: To enable this flag add following lines into your ``~/.cekit/config`` file: